Cray-HPE/docs-csm/operations/iuf/workflows/slingshot_management_network_switch_updates.md

 Refer to [Update Management Network Firmware](../../network/management_network/firmware/update_management_network_firmware.md) for instructions on performing the switch firmware update.

 **`NOTE`** The firmware on spine, leaf, and CDU switches can be updated without disruption.
-Air-cooled compute nodes, their BMCs, and other air-cooled devices such as Slingshot switches will experience a loss of connectivity while the leaf-bmc switch the device is connected to restarts.
+Air-cooled compute nodes, their BMCs, and other air-cooled devices such as HPE Slingshot switches will experience a loss of connectivity while the leaf-bmc switch the device is connected to restarts.

 Once this step has been completed: